SRSG-Workshops/spreadsheets/_episodes/00-intro.md

 - Effectively export data from spreadsheet programs
 - Overall good data practices

-Why aren't we teaching data analysis in spreadsheets?
+Why are we not teaching data analysis in spreadsheets?

 - Data analysis in spreadsheets usually requires a lot of manual work.
 If you want to change a parameter or run an analysis with a